instaloader/instaloader/docs/cli-options.rst

    Template to write in txt file for each StoryItem.
 See :ref:`metadata-text-files`.

+.. option:: --slide

+   Download only selected images of a sidecar.

 .. option:: --no-metadata-json

    Do not create a JSON file containing the metadata of each post.